-When an addition is accepted at the “candidate” (stage 3) maturity level, the committee is signifying that it believes design work is complete and further refinement will require implementation experience, significant usage and external feedback.
+When an addition is accepted at stage 3, the committee is signifying that it believes design work is complete and further refinement will require implementation experience, significant usage, and external feedback.

 During the discussion of a proposal any aspect may be discussed.
 Consensus is given as an indicator of the current stage.
 Delegates should openly give feedback on proposals, and especially for a proposal for stage advancement where the concern is relevant to the stage.
 Delegates should raise their concerns early and asynchronously, in order to help the champion resolve any issues.

 A delegate may pose a constraint as necessary for advancement.
 A constraint refers to an desired property of the proposal, accompanied by a rationale.
 We encourage this to also be done asynchronously in issues, and in incubator calls, as well as in plenary.
 In this situation, the delegate should expect to work with the champion and other delegates during earlier stages to incorporate their constraint into the solution, and to consider different possible tradeoffs.
 In general, the earlier a constraint is raised, the better.

 Frequently, many different conflicting constraints are posited about proposals, and the committee collectively may make tradeoffs selecting a particular design even though it compromises one or more constraints.